 Authorised officers are appointed by the Department to assess, monitor and enforce compliance with the National Law and National Regulations.

-Additionally Authorised Officers will visit family day care services for the purpose of monitoring compliance with the National Law and National Regulation.
+Additionally, Authorised Officers will visit family daycare services for monitoring compliance with the National Law and National Regulation.

 Department of Education

 Through a range of services, the Commonwealth Department of Education (DoE) helps to provide families with access to early childhood education and care.

 To help with the cost of child care, the Australia Government provides Child Care Benefit (CCB) Child Care Rebate (CCR), Jobs, Education and Training Child Care fee assistance and Child Care Services Support Program.
 Further information on these services can be found at

 An education and care service means any service providing or intended to provide education and care regularly to children under 13 years of age.
 Education and care services include pre-schools (kindergarten), long daycare, outside school hours care and family daycare services.

 An approved provider is a person who holds a provider approval granted under the National Law.
 Becoming an approved provider is a requirement to operate one or more approved services.
 Provider approval is granted subject to the condition that the approved provider complies with the National Law and National Regulations.